whs/libthairs/datrie/README.md

 This project is intended to be a drop in replacement for original libdatrie, except for unexported functions.
 It has been tested with original libdatrie's test.

-Using this library in Rust is possible, but in many places it expects and returns null terminated arrays
+Using this library in Rust is possible, but in many places it expects and returns null terminated arrays.
+There's `as_alphachar` and `ac_to_string` adapter provided for &str/String respectively, so at least it should be able to store strings.
+There's no proper reexport yet and things may move.

+Data types stored in Trie should implement the following traits:

+* Default
+* Clone
+* TrieSerializable if you want to save from file
+* TrieDeserializable if you want to load from file

+All these are supported out of the box for i32, Vec<u8> and `Option<T>` of any supporting types.

 ## Feature flags